Ghosting has become a hot topic in talent management. Traditionally when you discuss ghosting in the workplace, it looks like this:

 Display Your Company’s Culture

 I’ve heard culture is the currency of your business and I couldn’t agree more.
 Columbia University released a study that looked at the effects of culture on turnover.
-They found that the likelihood of job turnover at a company with a rich culture is 13.9 percent, while the probability of turnover at a company with a poor culture is 48.4 percent.
+They found that the likelihood of job turnover at a company with rich culture is 14%, while the probability of turnover at a company with a poor culture is 48%.

 The study demonstrates that a strong culture not only attracts better talent but keeps the talent you attract.
 If you asked everyone in your company to describe the culture would it be positive?
 Would they all more or less say the same thing?